johnpapa/angular-styleguide/README.md

   - **Overall Guidelines**:  Have a near term view of implementation and a long term vision.
 In other words, start small and but keep in mind on where the app is heading down the road.
 All of the app's code goes in a root folder named `app`.
 All content is 1 feature per file.
 Each controller, service, module, view is in its own file.
 Small deviations are OK for a set of small, short directives in a `directive.js` file.
 All 3rd party vendor scripts are stored in another root folder and not in the `app` folder.
 I didn't write them and I don't want them cluttering my app (`bower_components`, `scripts`, `lib`).

-  - **Modules**:  When there are multiple modules, the main module file is named `app.module.js` while other dependent modules are named after what they represent.
-For example, an admin module is named `admin.module.js`.
-The respective registered module names would be `app` and `admin`.

-    *Why?*: An app with 1 module is named `app.js`.
-It is the app, so why not be super simple.

-    *Why?*: Provides consistency for multiple module apps, and for expanding to large applications.

-    *Why?*: Provides easy way to use task automation to load all module definitions first, then all other angular files (for bundling).

 **[Back to top](#table-of-contents)**